ramer479/raghu-Glue-assessment/README.md

 **Snippets**
 - Snippets are added to the : https://github.com/ramer479/raghu-emesa-assessment/tree/main/images/Datapipeline Flow

+**Features I would like to Add in Data pipeline**
+- Set up an RDS for metadata , where Primary key is the s3 bucket and key.
+Metadata has cols such as - glue_job_name, target_database, target_table, glue_arguments
+- Based on RDS key, we can extract the above parameters and Automate the glue job for *ANY FILE*
+- AWS Cloudformation template for all resources used

 ## 2.Build and deploy an API-endpoint to query the data

 **API Endpoint Architecture**